-ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority PR-3.4 Partner with Shepherd University to Develop the Proposed River Overlook High Policy / \$\$ Short TC, SU, PRC No Progress High Recommendation: The proposed Shepherd U with Shepherd University to raise funds and apply RECOMMENDATIONS: This would achieve the y for grants as this would achieve t ne goal of develop oing new parks.
+ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority PR-3.4 Partner with Shepherd University to Develop the Proposed River Overlook High Policy / \$\$ Short TC, SU, PRC No Progress High Recommendation: The proposed Shepherd University River Overlook Park is on hold at this time.
+If it is revisited in the future the Town should work with Shepherd University to raise funds and apply for grants as this would achieve the goal of developing new parks.
+RECOMMENDATIONS: This would achieve the goal of developing new parks and should be actively pursued.
+Work together with SU to apply for grants.